-Sprout AI was incorporated in November 2018 and took occupancy in the COE in Panama Pacifico's High

-Technology park in December 2018.
+Sprout AI was incorporated in November 2018 and took occupancy in the COE in Panama Pacifico's High Technology park in December 2018.
 Between November 2018 and February 2019 Sprout AI assembled its first "rack" of Sprout AI cultivation habitats measuring 10' long x 5' wide x 6' tall, 5 habitats per row, 3 rows high for a total of 15 habitats.
-From February 2019 to February 2020 improvements to its aeroponic, air, fertigation, and lighting systems were completed, including the design and implementation of our Sprout AI secure web-based module to monitor and automate day to day operations of each habitat.
+From February 2019 to February 2020 improvements to its aeroponic, air, fertigation, and lighting systems were completed, including the design and implementation of the Sprout AI secure web-based module to monitor and automate day to day operations of each habitat.
 During this period multiple crops were cultivated from seed or cutting through to final harvest to confirm and further improve habitat design, operation, automation, and ability to manage outside vectors including pests, inspect mold, virus, and bacteria.
 During this period, not a single crop was lost, all crops were grown without the use of pesticides, and consumed by local staff to provide feedback with regards to appearance, taste, and texture.
 From March 2020 to October 2020 the COE was mandatorily closed due to COVID-19 quarantine restrictions.
-From November 2020, the COE has been in process of re-opening and re-commencement the next version of Sprout AI habitat improvements.
-From February 2020 to the present Sprout AI has been marketing and selling its habitats to prospective indoor cultivation customers under terms of confidentiality.
+From February 2020 to the present Sprout AI has been marketing its habitats to prospective indoor cultivation customers.
+Sprout AI currently has a total of 10 habitats fully on line and in cultivation of multiple crops, including basil, pak choi, lettuce, thyme, carrot, chamomile, coriander, oregano, bell pepper, onion, arugula and celery.

-Please refer to the management's discussion and analysis of the Company for the period from August 25, 2020 to November 30, 2020 and the management's discussion and analysis of Sprout AI for the financial years ended October 31, 2020 and the period from November 19, 2018 to October 31, 2019, attached hereto at Appendix "A".
+Please refer to the management's discussion and analysis of the Company for the period from August 25, 2020 to November 30, 2020 and for the three months ended February 28, 2021 and the management's discussion and analysis of Sprout AI for the financial years ended October 31, 2020, the period from November 19, 2018 to October 31, 2019 and the three months ended January 21, 2021, attached hereto at Appendix "A".